ajeyln/python_learn_forever/folder_structure.md

 	We store the Python Library files

 2. **source** <br />
-	It store the source related file such as class etc.
+	It store the source related file such as class and also contains main script.

 3. **test** <br />
 	This folder has test cases and test realted files

 4. **resource** <br />
-	The folder contains Input, configuration for application
+	It contains the resources, which is required for application to work Eg: Input file, Configuration file etc..

 5. **output** <br />
 	This folder has file which has logs information